 The new federal government, meeting in Melbourne, passed a series of Acts empowering the Australian Government to call up unexempt males in time of war while specifying that military units could not serve outside Australia.
 The 1909 Defence Bill went further in that it made training and service compulsory in a time of peace.
 The underlying principle was that every citizen should be trained to defend his country.
 The Bill had broad parliamentary support.
 The first scheme of universal training came into operation on 1 January 1911.

 In 1909 the Australian Government invited Field Marshall Viscount Kitchener to visit and inspect the existing military forces and to provide advice on how they might be improved.
 After visiting military camps around Australia, and drawing upon his knowledge of the contribution of Australian soldiers involved in the South African War, Kitchener acknowledged the quality and the keenness of the young men involved in military service.
 However, he claimed quality and keenness would be insufficient if these men had to face thoroughly trained regular troops.
 Success, he suggested, could only be achieved after a thorough elementary grounding.
-He concluded, ‘That the present forces are inadequate in numbers, training, organisation and munitions of war to defend Australia.’
+He concluded that

 Junior cadets were not required to wear uniforms and the training could take place in a school with a teacher who was accredited by a military officer.
 Senior cadets were to wear the prescribed uniform and be trained in elementary military exercises, in musketry on open ranges up to distances of five hundred yards and be organised in military units.